What is the 11 Plus Exam?

-Verbal Reasoning isn’t taught within the national curriculum and so forms one of the two sections of the 11 Plus Exams that focuses upon testing your child’s potential, rather than their current knowledge and skillsets.
+Verbal Reasoning isn’t taught within the national curriculum.
+So it forms one of the two sections of the 11 Plus Exams that focuses upon testing your child’s potential rather than their current knowledge and skillsets.

-Verbal Reasoning requires that the student have a solid vocabulary base; this is because it involves the solving of problems with words, sequences, codes and logic.
-In total there are 21 different forms of Verbal Reasoning questions within the exam, however not all Local Education Authorities include each of these question formats within their exam.
+Verbal Reasoning requires that the student have a solid vocabulary base because it involves solving problems with words, sequences, codes, and logic.
+There are 21 different forms of Verbal Reasoning questions within the exam.
+However, not all Local Education Authorities include each of these question formats within their exam.
 That said, your child must be able to identify each of these question formats, understand them and know what is required of them to answer them successfully.

 Non Verbal Reasoning (NVR)

-Non Verbal Reasoning is another area that is not experienced through mainstream curriculum lessons.
-These questions involves illustrations and test your child’s ability to logically work through problems which are displayed as sequences of shapes.
+Non-Verbal Reasoning is another area that is not experienced through mainstream curriculum lessons.
+These questions involve illustrations and test your child’s ability to work through problems displayed as sequences of shapes logically.

-The 11 Plus English exam varies significantly as according to your Local Education Authority.
-What’s more some LEA’s may only look at the English exam if your Child’s results within the other tests are considered as borderline.
+The 11 Plus English exam varies significantly according to your Local Education Authority.
+What’s more, some LEA’s may only look at the English exam if your Child’s results within the other tests are considered as borderline.

-Where the exam is taken however it usually involves the writing of a story based around a provided theme; following this there may also be a comprehension exam, which involves a set text, with a series of questions to determine how your child has read, understood and interpreted the text.
+When the exam is taken, it usually involves writing a story based on a provided theme.
+Following this, there may also be a comprehension exam.
+This involves a set text with a series of questions to determine how your child has read, understood and interpreted the text.

 The Mathematics exam will incorporate all that Key Stage 2 covers within the curriculum.
 Students must have a thorough understanding and good grasp on all areas and have the ability to solve problems using their knowledge.